CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

       $ ls _site
       ```

-   1. Note the following two files that will be used in S3 website hosting configuration
+   1. Note the following two files that will be used in CloudFront distribution configuration

       - index.html

       - 404.html

-### Create static website in S3
+### Upload website to S3

 1. Note that this process will create an S3 website endpoint as the origin within CloudFront